 - Vague symptoms, such as abdominal distension and discomfort, fever, recurrent vomiting, passing rectal blood/melaena and/or other symptoms of acute or subacute intestinal obstruction, may be present.

 - Sometimes even a piece of bone within a meal can lead to perforation of the oesophagus and even injure the pericardium and myocardium.

 - If an object perforates the oesophagus, it tends to cause acute mediastinitis with chest pain, dyspnoea and severe odynophagia (pain associated with swallowing), along with signs of pneumonitis/pleural effusion.

 - Perforation below the level of the oesophagus will cause symptoms and signs of acute/subacute peritonitis.

 Examination of the patient with definite/suspected foreign body ingestion/entrapment

-This is often unhelpful, but careful examination should be carried out for acute clinical and medicolegal reasons:
+This is often unhelpful; however, careful examination should be carried out for acute clinical and medicolegal reasons.